 The Image Size dialog box will appear:

-Take a look at the values listed for the dimensions, as well as the width and height – the image we're viewing the details for is very large, with a size of 4032 by 3024 pixels, and a print size of 56 by 42 inches.
-However, the image's resolution is only 72 pixels per inch, which means if this image were printed as is, it would look grainy.
-If the resolution of the image is changed, the image will print at a higher quality, and the print size of the image will also be reduced, resulting in a more reasonably sized image.
+Take a look at the values listed for the dimensions, as well as the width and height – the image we're viewing the details for is very large, with a size of 3000 by 4000 pixels, and a print size of roughly 42 by 56 inches at 72 pixels per inch.
+As mentioned earlier, this will result in an excessively large image with a low print quality.
+However, we can raise the resolution and make the print size smaller, resulting in a reasonably-sized image that will print at a high quality.

 The first step to take is to make sure the Resample checkbox is unchecked.
-Resampling an image involves changing the pixel dimensions of the image, either by adding or removing pixels, and can degrade the quality of an image.
-Unchecking the Resample checkbox makes it so that when an image is resized, Photoshop won't change the number of pixels in an image to make the image a specific size.
-What Photoshop will do is change the print resolution, instead of removing or adding pixels to the image, to make it a specific size.
+Resampling an image involves changing the pixel dimensions of the image, either by adding or removing pixels, which can degrade the quality of an image.
+Unchecking the Resample checkbox makes it so that when an image's resolution is changed, Photoshop won't change the pixel dimensions of an image — instead, Photoshop will change the print size without removing or adding pixels to the image to make it a specific size.

 When using images from the web, it's important to make sure that you have permission to use the images you've chosen for your poster.
 The best way to go about finding images that can be used in posters without potentially violating copyrights is to choose images that have been shared under a Creative Commons license.
 Google Image Search allows you to search for images that are able to be freely reused.
 The following accordion fold includes instructions for setting Google Image Search to only return results that are available for reuse through Creative Commons.